ornithophiliac/ornithophiliac/README.md

 - 👋 Hi, I’m @ornithophiliac -- MUKUL KENDRE
 - 👀 I’m interested in Data science, Front end development, Python
 - 🌱 I’m currently learning Cse
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+- email me on kendrem03@gmail.com

 <!---
 ornithophiliac/ornithophiliac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.